Important Things To Know About Polyamorous Dating

 Sense of community

 Polycules can be formed based on values, attitudes, and relationship beliefs.
-Close connections and a sense of belonging can improve social support.
-This may be particularly valuable for individuals with a limited social network, or those who might experience stigma or minority stress.
+Spending time with polyamorous friends in a poly community may create close connections and a sense of belonging that can improve social support.
+This may be particularly valuable for individuals with a limited social network or those who might experience stigma or minority stress.

 Attachment theory and psychodynamic reasons